-2. Being Rigid and Flexible at the Same Time
+2. Being rigid and flexible at the same time

 There is a clear advantage in knowing what you’re expected to do and for whom, but such rigid structure must also stifle initiative, right?
-Well… not really.
+Well…not really.
 The Romans figured out a fact of life that was put into a short aphorism well after they were gone: “No battle plan survives contact with the enemy.”

 Centurions were not just allowed to make changes to the battle plans, they were expected to do so.
-They would have been properly briefed on what the legion commander wanted to achieve and the bigger picture, but within that scope they were trusted to do what made the most sense at any given moment.
+They would have been properly briefed on what the legion commander wanted to achieve and the bigger picture, but within that scope, they were trusted to do what made the most sense at any given moment.
 The senior centurions were not presented with specific battle orders, but with goals.
 Their knowledge was also tapped into while drawing the battle plans; The commander might have had a better strategic understanding of a battle, but the tactical awareness of the centurions was essential for him to decide on one strategy or another.

-While the Romans had their fair share of bad commanders who would go against this approach, they tended to get killed in battle, or relieved of their command pretty quickly.
+While the Romans had their fair share of bad commanders who would go against this approach, they tended to get killed in battle or relieved of their command pretty quickly.
 Commanders who trusted their centurions and offered them enough liberty fared much better.
-Again, compare with companies where top management writes down the OKRs for their teams, making them feature deliverables, or even worse, puts them into a self-defined Gantt chart and throws a tantrum when things are not delivered “on time”.
+Again, compare with organisations where top management writes down the OKRs for their teams, making them feature deliverables, or even worse, puts them into a self-defined Gantt chart and throws a tantrum when things are not delivered “on time”.

-Does your organisation give you clear goals that are not specific deliverables?
+Ask yourself these questions: Does your organisation give you clear goals that are not specific deliverables?
 Can you share your input on those goals and your point of view?
 Do you get the liberty to change a plan to fulfill those goals if you think a different approach will work better?

-3. Learn, Adapt, Keep What’s Good and let go of the Rest
+3. Learn, adapt, keep what’s good, and let go of the rest

 Likewise, whenever they encountered enemies that did something better than themselves (Gaulish cavalry or Iberian sword design, to name two) they were quick to absorb and adapt their own designs, or outright copy them.
 Tradition was only respected to the point it remained useful, and if it had to be ditched, so be it.